 Sales and Marketing

 Janet Viader grew up in the Napa Valley on the vineyards of VIADER which was founded in 1986 by her mother, Delia Viader.
 Janet has been involved in the family business since a very early age and has witnessed firsthand the growth of the business and brand.
 Janet studied Political Science at both the University of California at Berkeley and Sciences Po University in Paris, France.
-She has spent time in the wine regions of western Europe, Argentina, and back home in the Pacific Northwest improving her wine education, language skills and palate.
-Before officially joining the family business in 2007, she helped lead a political research project in Argentina for a fellow Berkeley student, and spent lots of time her with her family in Buenos Aires.
-She also has experience working at Napa Legal Aid, providing free legal services to low-income families, seniors and immigrants.
-Janet currently assists the family business with sales and marketing.
+She loves wine and has traveled to the wine regions of western Europe, Argentina, and the Pacific Northwest improving her wine education, language skills and palate.
+She officially joined the family business in 2007 after working in Buenos Aires, and assisting the immigration counsel at Napa Legal Aid.
+Janet currently assists the family business with the wine club, sales, and marketing.
 With her brother Alan, she is part of “NG: The Next Generation in Wine,” a collaborative marketing group of second generation family vintners.
 Janet is also very involved in important issues affecting Napa Valley and the vintner community.
 She is one of the youngest Board Directors elected to represent the Napa Valley Vintners, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation, its wines and community, with a membership nearing 500 Napa Valley wineries.